 We keep your personal information for no longer than is necessary for the purpose for which the information is collected and to manage our relationship with you.
 Where personal information is kept, that period will be determined based on applicable local law.
 For further information, please contact us as set out above.

-We explain here the rights that you may have in relation to personal data if you live in the European Union:
+We explain here the rights that you may have in relation to personal data if you live in the UK or European Union:

 You may contact us using the contact information above if you would like more detailed information about what personal data we have collected from you, including the categories of personal data processed, the purposes of the processing and the third parties to whom that data is transferred.
 You may also request a copy of your data.
 Note that we do have to take into account the interests of others, and certain other legal obligations or restrictions, so this is not an absolute right.